rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 |               | 2.8 Unlock(A) |
 |               | 2.9 Unlock(B) |

+> Dirty writes can happen in this case if Transaction 2 executes Step 2.2 first.

 If transaction 1 executes Step 1.2 and Transaction 2 executes step 2.2, there would be no problem.
 This is because T1 releases the lock at the end.
 T2 has to wait till then.
 However, if Transaction 2 executes Step 2.2 first, Transaction 1 may have a dirty read of B if it tries to run Step 1.2 immediately after Transaction 2 releases the Xlock on B. This is because when Transaction 2 release the lock on B (Step 2.4), Transaction 1 will be granted the Xlock on B (Step 1.2).
 After that, Transaction 1 will read B (Step 1.4).
 After Transaction 1 completes, Transaction 2 will acuquire another Xlock on B (Step 2.6) then modify the object.
 In other words, the reading of B by Transaction 1 happens between two writes of B by Transaction 2.

 12. What degree of isolation does the following transaction provide?